LearnersGuild/learning-os/blueprint/design-principles.md

   - Design for a large solution space
   - Prioritize learners’ abilities to self-teach, develop mindfulness, and organize within their pod over their adherence to a defined set of instructions.
   - Provide guidance and mentorship not content delivery and enforcement of predefined linear progress.
 - Don’t abdicate your authority.
 Own your authority while supporting their autonomy.
-  - Doesn't mean no structure.
-Just that participants get to co-create it, and structure is offered not imposed.
+- Allow for expertise, skill differentials, and power differentials.
+Just don't force them.

 ## Map feedback loops
   - Focus on the feedback loops